department-of-veterans-affairs/PseudoVet/randomizer/README.md

 ## Description
 This CLI utility creates C-CDA compliant documents of any number of fictional patients, using random data.
 It has the following features:
-1. Builds C-CDA documents for the specified number of veterans of the specified war.
+1. Builds C-CDA documents for the specified number of veterans of the specified study profile.
 2. Calculates death based on [life expectancy](https://en.wikipedia.org/wiki/List_of_sovereign_states_by_life_expectancy) and modifies C-CDA documents accordingly.
 3. Distributes gender and morbidities across patients according to the provided probabilities and exclusion rules.
 4. Ages the patient records until death or specified report end year.